-Astra is WooCommerce compatible out of the box, and they have customization options available if you have it installed and activated.
+Astra is WooCommerce compatible out of the box.
+Additional customization options are available if you have WooCommerce installed and activated.

 From within Astra’s customizer, you can access various design and layout settings for your WooCommerce pages.

-After installing and activating WooCommerce, you will see additional customizer settings exclusive for WooCommerce.
+After installing and activating WooCommerce, you will see additional customizer settings which are exclusive to WooCommerce.

 Now, the WooCommerce section contains every customization option for your shop.
 This section contains the default options that come with the default WooCommerce installation merged with Astra and Astra Pro’s extended features.